Skip to content

 Built-in Providers:

-• AssetDataProvider: Loads audio data from a byte array (useful for in-memory assets).
+• AssetDataProvider: Loads audio data from a byte array or Stream.

-• StreamDataProvider: Reads audio data from a Stream (supports seeking if the stream is seekable).
+• StreamDataProvider: Reads audio data from a Stream.

 • MicrophoneDataProvider: Captures audio data from the microphone in real-time.

-• ChunkedDataProvider: Reads audio data from a file or stream in chunks, making it efficient for large files.
-It decodes audio on-demand and prefetches data to ensure smooth playback.
+• ChunkedDataProvider: Reads audio data from a file or stream in chunks.

 Audio Encoding/Decoding (ISoundEncoder, ISoundDecoder)